kirtiraj23/SemanticProcessing/README.md

 -- Word sense disambiguation (WSD) is the task of identifying the correct sense of an ambiguous word such as 'bank', 'bark', 'pitch' etc.and Naive Bayes classifier is Supervised techniques

  #### Word Sense Disambiguation - Lesk Algorithm
-As with most machine learning problems, lack of labelled data is a common problem in building disambiguation models.
+--As with most machine learning problems, lack of labelled data is a common problem in building disambiguation models.
 Thus, we need unsupervised techniques to solve the same problem.

  A popular unsupervised algorithm used for word sense disambiguation is the Lesk algorithm.

+ ##### Distributional Semantics
+ --‘You shall know a word by the company it keeps’.

+ ##### The most commonly used representation of words is using 'word vectors'.
+There are two broad techniques to represent words as vectors:

+--The term-document occurrence matrix, where each row is a term in the vocabulary and each column is a document (such as a webpage, tweet, book etc.)

+--The term-term co-occurrence matrix, where the ith row and jth column represents the occurrence of the ith word in the context of the jth word.